kiannaamaya/kiannaamaya/README.md

 - 👋 Hi, I’m Kianna!
 I'm 20 years old and I'm a senior Economics student at North Carolina A&T State University.
 - 👀 I’m interested in front-end engineering.
-- 🌱 I’m currently learning front-end engineering.
+- 🌱 I’m currently learning deep learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...